 Self-isolation can be disastrous to your mental health.
 Take it from someone who knows.
 As someone who’s suffered depression, I can tell you that completely isolating yourself and having not a whole lot to do can drive you stir-crazy rather quickly!

-From my own experiences, I have applied them to my life during quarantine.
+From my own experiences, I have applied them to my life during this quarantine.
 I live alone, with my animals, but I keep busy and find myself thriving during this uncertain time of self-isolation.
-The key is to stay productive, take care of yourself, and to find other channels of communication and to focus on self care.
+The key is to stay productive, take care of yourself, and to find other channels of communication and to focus on self-care.

 Today, I’m going to show you how to do all of that to keep busy and stay sane during self-isolation.
 Read on and stay well, my friends!

 If you have the option to work from home, that’s the best way to stay productive, and also to stabilize your income during self-isolation, which is an issue I know that a lot of you are facing right now.
 However, not everyone has this option.

 Don’t worry, there are still some ways that you can utilize this time to yourself, while still making some money.
 This is a great way to keep the economy afloat while everything seems to be shutting down or going remote.

 If you’re crafty or creatively gifted, you can stay productive and make money while making crafts, home decor, and other gifts to sell online.
 You could make anything like